top of page

 20230317.santaCruzAhimsaProperty.3.jpg

-SANTA CRUZ HEALING & JUTICCE CENTER
+SANTA CRUZ HEALING & JUSTICE CENTER

 Land access is one of the deepest forms of liberation for people who have been historically marginalized.
 It gives us the freedom to live differently, heal, create, and nurture ourselves and each other.
 It gives us agency in a way that being landless does not.
 In being together on the land, we move towards experiencing collectivity and reciprocity with nature, plants, animals, and each other and away from individualism.
 In a way, it's a return to an older way of thinking where we lived with nature and each other, and not on top of it, taking and extracting – this is a core value at The Ahimsa Collective.